buildit/buildit/pages/index.md

 ---
 # Meta-data
-description: This is Buildit homepage
-og:
+description: Buildit is a global network of transformation studios.
+We help connect the dots in an ever-changing world.
-  title: Buildit
+ogTitle: Buildit

 # Display
 layout: homepage.hbs